QuantGov/regcensus-api-python/README.md

 Valid values for industries include the industry codes specified in the classification system obtained by calling the __get_industries(jurisdiction)__ function.

-In the example below, the series 92 (Restrictions by Agency and Industry), we can request data for the two industries 111 and 33 by the following code snippet.
+In the example below, for the below series, we can request data for the two industries 111 and 33 by the following code snippet.

 ```
-rc.get_values(series = 92, jurisdiction = 38, time = [1990, 2000], industry = [111, 33], agency = 66)
+rc.get_values(series = [1,28,33,36], jurisdiction = 38, year = [1990, 2000], label = 111, agency = 0)
 ```

 ### Document-Level Values